Front Office Staff

 He proudly holds the distinction of being the first dog to get tossed from a professional baseball game after he was ejected in 2009 for "relieving" himself on the field.

-Yogi is sponsored by After Hours Veterinary Emergency Clinic, the longest standing after hours emergency veterinary clinic in Greensboro.
+Yogi is sponsored by After Hours Veterinary Emergency Clinic and Guilford College Animal Hospital, the longest standing after hours emergency veterinary clinic in Greensboro.